jsilvela/jsilvela.github.io/content/post/2021-03-13-what-if-math.md

 time, the distance traveled grows like $latex t^2$.

 Uniformly accelerated motion happens all the time to us, due to gravity.
-If you fire a shell from a canon, going back to coordinates and vectors, you can study the horizontal motion and the vertical motion of the shell independently, and then put them together.
+If you fire a shell from a cannon, going back to coordinates and vectors, you can study the horizontal motion and the vertical motion of the shell independently, and then put them together.